ericm48/tanzu-java-web-app-aks/README.md

 You should see similiar to [ simple attach ]:
 ![screenshot](./media/vsCodeTanzuLiveUpdateStarted.jpg)

-4. You should be able to exercise the app by browsing to the endpoints:
+4. Exercise the app by browsing to the endpoints:

 <https://tanzu-java-web-app-aks.dev1.tap-173-v2.azure.csp-si-tiger.net/greet>

 <https://tanzu-java-web-app-aks.dev1.tap-173-v2.azure.csp-si-tiger.net/actuator>

+5. For remote debugging